-Esophageal perforation poses a significant interdisciplinary challenge to the entire therapeutic team.
+Esophageal perforation poses a significant interprofessional challenge to the entire therapeutic team.
 It can occur in three different anatomical compartments and therefore presents with diverse symptoms; most of them are highly non-specific which can significantly delay the time between perforation and final diagnosis.
 Despite the marked improvement in the availability of diagnostic techniques and therapeutic approaches, esophageal perforation remains a direct life-threatening condition with mortality rates reaching as high as 50%.
 The frequency of esophageal perforation is 3 in 100,000 in the United States, with intrathoracic perforations being most common (54%) followed by cervical esophagus perforations (27%), then intra-abdominal perforations (19%).

 The esophagus is a 25-cm long fibromuscular tube that connects the pharynx to the stomach.
 It starts in the neck at the level of C6 vertebra, extending through the mediastinum until its insertion in the diaphragm at the level T10 vertebra via a separate opening in the right crus of the diaphragm.
 Along its vertical course, the esophagus has three constrictions: